-This course comprises three components: Advanced Nursing, Medical Nursing and Surgical Nursing.
 This practicum aims to provide students the opportunities to apply and evaluate the advance and complex nursing care to clients and families in the medical-surgical units.
 Students will be able to apply the framework of nursing process, the knowledge of communication, problem solving, and decision making in caring of clients with complex medical-surgical illness.
 Assessment is wholly based on continuous assessment (100%).